lammps/lammps/doc/src/fix_mdi_qm.rst

 :doc:`lattice <lattice>` , :doc:`create_atoms <create_atoms>`,
 :doc:`delete_atoms <deletea_atoms>`, and/or :doc:`displace_atoms
 random <displace_atoms>` commands to generate a series of different systems.
 At the end of the loop perform :doc:`run 0 <run>` and :doc:`write_dump <write_dump>` commands to invoke the QM code and output the QM energy and forces.
-As in (2) this be useful to generate QM data for training a machine learning potential.
+As in (2) this be useful to produce QM data for training a machine learning potential.

 ----------